NN2Poly: A polynomial representation for deep feed-forward artificial neural networks: Notation and definitions

 where each variable $i$ appears $t_i$ times in the multiset.
 As an example, using the multiset notation, the monomial containing the combination of variables $x_1^2 x_2 x_4$ in a polynomial, with $p=4$, will be

-Therefore, an alternative way of representing a polynomial as in Eq. \ref{eq_poly_k} and Eq. \ref{eq_poly_vec_t} is:
+Therefore, an alternative way of representing a polynomial as in Eq. \ref{eq_poly_k} and Eq. \ref{eq_poly_vec_t}, now using the multisets, is:

 where $\mathcal{M}(p,Q)$ is the set of all possible multisets $M$ for a given number of variables $p$ and total order $Q$, considering all interactions.
 Note that its cardinality is, again, $|\mathcal{M}(p,Q)|=N_{p,Q}$.
 By definition, there exists a bijection that relates Eq. \ref{eq_poly_multiset} with Eq. \ref{eq_poly_vec_t}, and by the transitive property, also with Eq. \ref{eq_poly_k}.
-Therefore, the three representations are equivalent and they will be used at different steps in Section \ref{section_nn2poly_theoretical}.
+Therefore, the three representations of $P$ are equivalent and they will be used at different steps in Section \ref{section_nn2poly_theoretical}.
+Table \ref{tab:polynomial_notation} summarizes these three equivalent notations in order to get a look at the three representations of $P$.